carrefinho/cirque-input-module/README.md

 This is a fork of [petejohanson/cirque-input-module](https://github.com/petejohanson/cirque-input-module) with added cursor inertia/trackball simulation functionality.
+Tap detection is handled in software by the driver.

+This is an experimental implementation and may have some jank.

 ## Usage